MicrosoftDocs/quantum-docs/articles/learn-how-the-resource-estimator-works.md

 <img src="~/media/resource-estimator-tfactory-plot.png" width="400" alt="Diagram showing the runtime of the algorithm (red) versus the runtime of one T factory (blue).
 Before the end of the algorithm, the T factory can run 8 times.
 If we need 30 T states, and T factory can run 8 times during runtime, then we need 4 copies of the T factories running in parallel to distill 30 T states.">

-Before the end of the algorithm, the T factory can run eight times in a distillation round.
-For example, if the [Algorithmic logical estimation](#algorithmic-logical-estimation) step calculates 30 T states, and a T factory can run eight times during runtime of the algorithm, then you need four copies of the T factory distillation round running in parallel to distill the 30 T states needed.
+Before the end of the algorithm, the T factory is invoked eight times in a distillation round.
+For example, if the [Algorithmic logical estimation](#algorithmic-logical-estimation) step calculates 30 T states, and a single T factory is invoked eight times during runtime of the algorithm, then you need four copies of the T factory distillation round running in parallel to distill the 30 T states needed.

+> [!NOTE]
+> Note that T factory copies and T factory invocations are not the same.

 Since qubits are reused by different rounds, the number of physical qubits for one T factory is the maximum number of physical qubits used for one round.
 The runtime of the T factory is the sum of the runtimes in all rounds.